-- Courses on a wide variety of IT topics and training for the European Computer Driving License (ECDL) - Help Centre for assistance with OUCS user accounts, IT problems etc. - Open-access terminals - Shop for purchase of computers, software, cables, consumables etc.
+- Courses on a wide variety of IT topics and training for the European Computer Driving License (ECDL). - Help Centre for assistance with OUCS user accounts, IT problems etc. - Open-access terminals. - Shop for purchase of computers, software, cables, consumables etc.

-You are also welcome to follow the Faculty's official Facebook site and use it to keep in touch with your fellow students and Faculty staff.
+You are also welcome to follow the Facebook site for postgraduates in Theology and Religion and use it to keep in touch with fellow students and Faculty staff.

-1.1.5 Canvas
+1.1.5 Canvas and Student Hub